Loading...

 How to consume english medu vada, masala dosa without glucose spikes

-Reduce the portion size of the medu vada and masala dosa to limit the amount of carbohydrates consumed in one sitting.
+Reduce the portion size of the medu vada and masala dosa to minimize the impact on your blood sugar.

 healthspan-mbl